Veggente/causnet/README.md

 ```

 # Network analysis
-1. Obatin the normalized gene expression file `expression-2017.csv`.
+1. Obtain the normalized gene expression file `expression-2017.csv`.
 1. Generate the gene list file.

-    Create a spreadsheet with two columns using Excel or Numbers.
+    Create a spreadsheet with two columns using Excel or other spreadsheet applications.
 The first column is the list of the gene IDs and the second column is the list of the gene names.
 Then save the table as `gene-list.csv` in CSV (comma-separated values) format.
 An example of the generated CSV file looks like this.

     `gene-list.csv`: